Graylog2/documentation/pages/sending_data.rst

   $ sudo launchctl unload /System/Library/LaunchDaemons/com.apple.syslogd.plist
   $ sudo launchctl load /System/Library/LaunchDaemons/com.apple.syslogd.plist

-Important: If ``syslogd`` was running as another use you might end up with multiple ``syslogd`` instances and strange behaviour of the whole system.
+**Important:** If ``syslogd`` was running as another user you might end up with multiple ``syslogd`` instances and strange behaviour of the whole system.
 Please check that only one ``syslogd`` process is running::

   $ ps aux | grep syslog
   lennart         58775   0.0  0.0  2432768    592 s004  S+    6:10PM   0:00.00 grep syslog
   root            58759   0.0  0.0  2478772   1020   ??
 Ss    6:09PM   0:00.01 /usr/sbin/syslogd

 That's it!
-Your OSX syslog messages should now appear in your Graylog system.
+Your MacOS X syslog messages should now appear in your Graylog system.

 GELF / Sending from applications
 ================================